Published Survey

 Is the deposit refundable for any period of time?
 No

 Enter details on the deposit (e.g. amount) and deposit refund policies: The University of Mississippi School of Pharmacy participates in the AACP Cooperative Admissions Guidelines.
-The University of Mississippi School of Pharmacy requires a non-refundable $200 holding deposit upon provisional admission prior to March 1.
-After March 1, a second non-refundable seat deposit of $300 is required.
+The University of Mississippi School of Pharmacy requires a non-refundable $200 holding seat deposit upon provisional admission.
+A second non-refundable seat deposit of $300 is required upon final admission.
 Upon matriculation to the program, the seat deposit will be applied to the first semester fees.

 Are accepted applicants required to have CPR certification prior to matriculation?
 Yes